A Floer fundamental group: Introduction

 \end{theorem}

-Notice the construction is presented here in the absolute setting, i.e. Hamiltonian fixed points problem, but also makes sens in the relative one, i.e. intersections of a Lagrangian sub-manifold with its deformations under Hamiltonian isotopies problem.
+Notice the construction is presented here in the absolute setting, i.e. Hamiltonian fixed points problem, but also makes sense in the relative one, i.e. intersections of a Lagrangian sub-manifold with its deformations under Hamiltonian isotopies problem.
 Although the latter can be expected to hold the most interesting applications, we choose to focus on the former for the sake of simplicity and to better highlight the main ideas~: the generalization to the latter entails exactly the same issues as for the homology and involves no new idea.

-Finally, the construction also makes sens in the stable Morse setting (i.e. study of Morse functions on $M\times\R^{N}$ for arbitrary $N$ that are quadratic at infinity).
-Although the corresponding results have their own interest in this setting and would deserve some discussion, they will not be developed in this paper.
+Finally, the construction also makes sense in the stable Morse setting (i.e. study of Morse functions that are quadratic at infinity on $M\times\R^{N}$).
+Although the corresponding results have their own interest and would deserve a separate discussion, they will only be quickly sketched without proofs in the last section of this paper (see section \ref{sec:StableMorse}), rather as an illustration and a simplified finite dimensional model of the Floer setting.

-The most immediate outcome of this construction regards estimates on the number of fixed points of Hamiltonian diffeomorphisms, but not in the most expected way.
+A natural outcome of this construction is an estimate on the number of fixed points of Hamiltonian diffeomorphisms, but not in usual way, since a notion of multiplicity has to be introduced.
+Indeed, rather than the critical points themselves, the relevant objects required to build loops are their unstable manifolds (called ``steps'' in the sequel), and while to one critical point corresponds exactly one unstable manifold in the Morse setting, Floer counterparts of unstable manifolds may have several components, which have all to be taken into account.

-Indeed, to one geometric periodic orbit $x$ (with the suitable index), can correspond several Floer loop steps through this orbit.
-Counting the number of steps through a given orbit (or the base point) leads to a notion of multiplicity $\nu_{J}$ (that depends on the almost complex structure, see definition \ref{def:Multiplicity} for more details) and we have the following theorem~:
+Counting the number $\nu_{J}(x)$ (resp. $\nu_{J}(\star)$) of steps through a given Conley-Zehnder index $1-n$ fixed point $x$ (resp. $\star$) defines a notion of multiplicity for these points (that depends on the almost complex structure, see definition \ref{def:Multiplicity} for more details).
+We then have the following theorem~:

 \begin{theorem} Let $\rho(\pi_{1}(M))$ denote the minimal number of generators of the fundamental group.
 Then~: